Mandated Timeframe for Breach Reporting and/or Consumer Notification

 Notifications may only be given by specific methods.

-If a vendor is breached, they must report it to the data owner.
-The data owner will be responsible to complete the reporting and consumer notification, but the vendor is still required to cooperate.
+If a vendor is breached, they must report it to the data owner immediately.
+The data owner will be responsible to complete the regulatory reporting and consumer notification.

 If your breach affects residents in other states, you will need to notify those residents using that state’s rules.